samanazadi1996/Sam.CleanArchitecture/Documents/CleanArchitectureTemplates.md

 -en : --entity-name
 ```

+---

+### Create New Resource

-## You can create resource by navigating to './Src/Infrastructure/CleanArchitecture.Infrastructure.Resources' and running 'dotnet new ca-resource'.
+You can create resource by navigating to './Src/Infrastructure/CleanArchitecture.Infrastructure.Resources' and running 'dotnet new ca-resource'.
 Here are some examples:

 #### To create a new resource:
 ``` sh